matanbt/Piggy-Project/README.md

 #### Demo Users:
-A registered user for test purposes: `username:demo_user | password:123456`
+A registered user for test purposes: `---`

 ## Files
  - **/piggy:** a dir and a python package.